-Through consultation with stakeholders, VCBB has adopted the statutory definition of "community anchor institution"-including computer and the Internet.
-Ensuring CAIs have schools, libraries, health facilities, public safety entities, public housing, and more-and added priorities under the BEAD program and for the four more types of organizations: houses of worship, correctional facilities and juvenile NTIA defines the term "community anchor detention centers, public access television institution" as "an entity such as a school, station facilities, and public outdoor spaces. library, health clinic, health center, hospital This list of types of organizations regularly or other medical provider, public safety serves as convening point and provides entity, institution of higher education, public essential services to communities.
+Through consultation with stakeholders, VCBB has adopted the statutory definition of "community anchor institution"-including schools, libraries, health facilities, public safety entities, public housing, and more-and added four more types of organizations: houses of worship, correctional facilities and juvenile detention centers, public access television station facilities, and public outdoor spaces.
+This list of types of organizations regularly serves as convening point and provides essential services to communities.